 Heidi Streeter graduated from Indiana University — Purdue University Indianapolis with a Doctorate in Physical Therapy in 2008.
-She practiced in Central Illinois for six years with a focus in outpatient orthopedics and aquatics.
-She returned home to Nevada in 2013 and has been treating patients in outpatient orthopedics with a recent focus in post-surgical rehabilitation and workman’s compensation.
+She practiced in Central Illinois for six years with a focus on outpatient orthopedics and aquatics.
+She returned home to Nevada in 2013 and treated patients in outpatient orthopedics with a focus on post-surgical rehabilitation and workman’s compensation.
 Heidi joined Northern Nevada Rehabilitation and Sports Medicine in April 2017 and treats a variety of orthopedic, post-surgical and neurological patients in our South Reno location where she is recognized by the medical facility as a Direct Access provider.
 Heidi is trained in McKenzie Mechanical Diagnosis and is certified in assisted soft tissue massage (ASTYM).
 She is a Certified Functional Evaluator.
 She is also one of the few therapists in the area to be certified in the LSVT BIG program that specializes in amplitude and movement training for patients with Parkinson’s.
 Heidi became a Board Certified Clinical Specialist in Orthopedics in June of 2020.
 Heidi’s therapy philosophy is to combine manual therapy techniques with corrective exercise to gain optimal function for her patients.

 Jeanne Wontkowski, PT, MPT

 Jeanne Wontkowski is certified in Vestibular Rehabilitation and Concussion by the American Institute of Balance.
-She graduated with a Masters of Physical Therapy in 1993 from Oakland University in Rochester, Michigan.
+She graduated with a Master of Physical Therapy in 1993 from Oakland University in Rochester, Michigan.
 After graduate school, she participated in a three year residency program in Norwegian Manual Therapy specializing in spine and joint mobilization.
 Jeanne has additional certifications in Vestibular and Concussion Rehabilitation as well as Integrated Dry Needling.
 She has practiced in Michigan and Indiana before moving to Reno in 2000.
-Her primary focus through the years has been outpatient orthopedics, sports medicine, manual therapy, and aquatic therapy.
-She enjoys helping and learning from patients of all ages from children to seniors.
+Her primary focus through the years has been outpatient orthopedics, sports medicine, manual therapy, vestibular and concussion rehabilitation and aquatic therapy.